rahullSingh/Epsilon-Task/README.md

      IN THE CODED RESULT It is given 1 px.

   Improvements:
-     =>I think the "cardDescriptions" text "Refus the Dog" should have 2 f's in Refus, i.e it should be "Reffus the Dog".
+     =>I think the "cardDescriptions" text "REFUS THE DOG" should have 2 f's in REFUS, i.e it should be "REFFUS THE DOG".

   Part 2